 The problem on OUR end is that we’re always looking for a quick fix.
 But deep-down we know that’s not how it should be.
 So then, how should it be?

 After over a decade of dealing with depression (both major and postpartum) and struggling with my weight, I’ve learned one important thing.
-Self-awareness and honesty are the most important weapons driving true change.
+Self-awareness, self-care habits, and honesty are the most important weapons driving true change.

 I’ll say it again.
 Self-awareness is the missing piece of your weight loss journey.